SebRobitaille/devanada/logs.md

 ** Let's start writing the latest entry at the top so we don't have to scroll to the bottom every time (delete this when seen).

+** 11 Aug - SR **
+-More work on contact page.
+Still need to add hover and click effects.
+Maybe an effect after submit -> "Your form has been submitted" kind of thing.
+-Added functionality to CTA button on homepage -> displays Contact section when clicked.

 ** 9 Aug - SR **
 -Worked on contact page.
 -> Tasks to complete for contact page: